- May 27, 2026

 About Schrödinger's Call

 Schrödinger's Call is a single player action game with fantasy, mystery and anime themes.
 It was developed by Acrobatic Chirimenjako and was released on May 27, 2026.
-It received overwhelmingly positive reviews from players.
+It received overwhelmingly positive reviews from both critics and players.

 Shueisha Games Title About the GameWhen the world is coming to an end, who would you want to speak to one last time?
 In that final moment, if you could accompany souls wandering between life and death, what words would you choose to share with them?
 Schrödinger’s Call gently unfolds a picture-book-like world.
 It speaks softly to your heart, helping you notice what truly matters, once more…